The Real Value Of Data

 The same dynamic applies to data in our modern world of cloud-based ones and zeros.
 A company that generates data has created something of value to the originating company, to customers, and to other organizations that share the same customers.

-As Big Data evolves and matures, the business world is going to need experts trained in business data analytics who truly understand the value of data and who know how to capitalize on that value.
+As Big Data evolves and matures, the business world is going to need experts who have a masters in business analytics or a masters in data analytics.
+It is these trained individuals who truly understand the value of data and who know how to capitalize on that value.

 Data Monetization: What It Means